 Keystroke: m from Document menu

-In the example below, the [ii] code has been added (normally for a letter sign) to the Beginning Codes: for an acronym.
-To enter a code, position your cursor where the code is to be placed.
-Hold down the Ctrl key and press the left square bracket.
-You will now find that a pair of square brackets appears in the Beginning Codes: box.
+To enter a code, position your cursor where the code is to be placed - in this case after the [i] code.
+Hold down the Ctrl key (on Windows computers) or the Command key (on a Macintosh) and press the left square bracket.
+A pair of square brackets will appear in the Beginning Codes text box with your cursor between them.
 Type the appropriate code, in this case ii.
-You may continue adding, deleting or amending code as required.

 You can continue inserting codes in this way, or by selecting the full list of codes and picking from it.
 Naturally, you can also select codes in the text box to delete them or modify their parameters.

 When you have finished adding, deleting, and altering the style codes, click the OK button (or press Enter) to complete your work.
 Unless you have made no changes, a prompt appears, as shown below, for you to confirm that you wish to keep your style modifications.
 If you do not wish to keep them, click the No Button.
 Yes confirms your changes and returns you to the main DBT editing window.

 Renaming a Style: From the main dialog, if you choose the Rename style button instead of the OK button, DBT simply prompts you for the new style name, instead of opening the style edits dialog.